How to Fix Computer Speakers Not Working? [Updated 2026]

 Step 4: Alternatively, find the Sound icon on the taskbar and right-click on it from the lower-left side of the screen.
 Then, choose Troubleshoot sound problems.

 The system will prompt the user to choose the audio device needed for troubleshooting.
-Then, select and follow all on-screen instructions for activating the in-built troubleshooter to begin scanning and fixing the issues.
+Then, select and follow all on-screen instructions for activating the built-in troubleshooter to begin scanning and fixing the issues.

 Fix 9: Repair the Corrupted/Defective System Files via SFC